mattgorb/split_inference/README.md

 # U-Shaped Split Inference

-The main implementation of this model is in the llama3_7b folder.
-Technical details are in the README in the llama3_7b folder.
+The implementation of this model is in the llama3_7b folder.
+See that folder for more details.

 The debug folder has scripts I used during initial development.
-For example, I used llama3_7b_model_split.py to test the split model in one file, and it is a good way to understand split inference in PyTorch/NCCL since the code is all in a single script.
+For example I used llama3_7b_model_split.py to test the split model in one file.
+This script is a good way to understand split inference in PyTorch/NCCL since the code is all in a single script.

-I implemented gpt2 first in the gpt2 folder.
-It can probably be deleted since this model sucks, but I'm leaving it for now.
+I implemented the gpt2 first since it is a smaller model and is easier to work with.
+It can probably be deleted since GPT2 sucks, but I'm leaving it for now.

 <img src="llama3_7b/client/frontend/image.jpg" alt="Alt text"  style="max-width:40%; height:auto;">